 Rails raw vs html_safe

-method under the box, hence preventing execution of malicious code.
+- 5 minsRails has some neat security protections out of the box.
+Rails will automatically escape html using html_escape method under the box, hence preventing execution of malicious code.
 But, in a real world scenario there are a lot of time where you want to render html that is not escaped.
-In that scenario two of the most used methods are raw and html_safe
+In that scenario two of the most used methods are raw and html_safe.
+In this article lets explore difference between this two methods.

 What is XSS(Cross-Site Scripting) ?